CambridgeIIS/Gesture-Keyboard-Traj-Gen/README.md

 ## Simulating Realistic Human Motion Trajectories of Mid-Air Gesture Typing
+The code in this repository is an implementation of the different models and algorithms described in the ISMAR paper:

+	Junxiao Shen, John Dudley, Per Ola Kristensson, Simulating Realistic Human Motion Trajectories of Mid-Air Gesture Typing, ISMAR 2021

 The eventual success of many AR and VR intelligent interactive systems relies on the ability to collect user motion data at large scale.
 Realistic simulation of human motion trajectories is a potential solution to this problem.
 Simulated user motion data can facilitate prototyping and speed up the design process.